williamow/PottsPlayground/README.rst

 PottsPlayground is for constructing and simulating combinatorial optimization problems represented as Potts Models.
 It includes a system for constructing weight matrices in Python and a C++/CUDA extension for minimizing the Potts model energy on a CPU or GPU using various flavors of simulated annealing.
 It is intended as a demonstration of what the Potts model is and is not capable of, and as a tool for further research with the Potts model of computation.

-Read the full docs `Link here <https://williamow.github.io/PottsPlayground/index.html>`_.
+Read the full docs `here <https://williamow.github.io/PottsPlayground/index.html>`_.

 Built-in combinatorial problems can be generated and solved easily: